Discover your network with NPM

 Before you discover your network, go through the Discovery checklist.

-If the Discovery wizard does not start automatically after configuration, log in to the Orion Web Console and click Settings > Network Discovery.
+If the Discovery Wizard does not start automatically after configuration, click Settings > Network Discovery.

 Click Add New Discovery, and then click Start.